domin-mnd/portfolio/README.md

 This work is my new portfolio site built with [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) & [Mantine](https://mantine.dev/).
 A website presents a single page application with carousel consisting of sections presented in the header.

-> Note: This project is still in development and has serious bugs.
-Overall you shouldn't use it under any circumstances.
-Even if you want to, some sections are not ready yet.

 ## Installation

 To run this project locally, you need to have [Node.js](https://nodejs.org/en/) installed on your machine: